Skip to main content

 Understanding the Body’s Signaling System

 Your endocrine system is a delicate balance of feedback loops.
 The hypothalamus, a region in your brain, releases growth hormone-releasing hormone (GHRH).
 This tells the pituitary to secrete GH.
-GH then travels to the liver and other tissues, prompting the release of 1 (IGF-1), the molecule responsible for many of GH’s anabolic, or tissue-building, effects.
+GH then travels to the liver and other tissues, prompting the release of insulin-like growth factor 1 (IGF-1), the molecule responsible for many of GH’s anabolic, or tissue-building, effects.

 This entire sequence is called the GH-IGF-1 axis.
 Peptides like Sermorelin are analogs of GHRH; they mimic its action.
 Others, like Ipamorelin, work on a different receptor (the ghrelin receptor) to stimulate GH release.
 The risks associated with these therapies are intrinsically linked to their influence on this sensitive and powerful biological axis.